zentrope/GoWebl/readme.md

 createdb blogdb -O blogsvc
 ```

 The app itself will take care of populating all the tables.
-I'm not sure if "createdb" and "superuser" are actually needed, here.

 There's also a script: